 The Divi Theme's header shrinks to a more compact view as you start to scroll down the screen.
-Geno asked a question over on the Divi users group about whether it was possible to change the header shrinking effect to happen further down the page – e.g. a user would have to scroll down 500px before the header shrinks.
-Here's how to do it.
+If you'd like to delay the header shrinking effect, so that it happens further down the page (e.g. so that the user would have to scroll down, say, 500px before the header shrinks), here's how to do it.

-Here is the jQuery code to make the header stay large, until the user has scrolled down by a certain number of pixels.
+Alternatively, some custom jQuery code can be used to achieve this and make the header stay large, until the user has scrolled down by a certain number of pixels.
 In the code below this "offset" is set to 500 pixels, but you can easily change that to your desired scroll down amount.

 <script>